Atouti

 Variants and related forms of the name Atouti

 Some bearers of the name have also seen their last name adapt to the host languages, giving somewhat different versions in writing.
-For example, among some descendants, you sometimes find the spelling “Atouti” with a small accent or a double letter added, without really changing the pronunciation.
+For example, among some descendants, you sometimes find the spelling “Atouti” with a small accent or a doubled letter added, without really changing the pronunciation.

 Known personalities bearing the last name Atouti